rcarver/config/doc/GETTING_STARTED.md

     bundle exec config-show-node production-webserver-1 ec2

 What's happening here?
-Config pulls down the latest data repo (stored in `./.data/project-data`) and then reads the contents of `project-data/nodes/production-webserver-1.json`.
+Config pulls down the latest data repo (stored in `.data/project-data`) and then reads the contents of `project-data/nodes/production-webserver-1.json`.

 ## For real this time

 That's it.
 Everything is set up and ready to be customized.
 We can start configuring our webserver to serve content.
-Unfortunately, that's out of scope of this getting started guide.

 ### Next up